 But his love for the club, and particularly the well-trodden pathway from the youth academy to the first team that he helped create, ultimately led Streich to change his mind: “A new coach would have brought in new people and we can’t forget that we have an academy programme that is incredibly important for Freiburg.
 The question was, how do we connect them?
 That was at stake.”

-A good number of current professionals, including Freiburg alumni Matthias Ginter, Oliver Baumann and Ömer Toprak, will be glad he stayed to oversee the start of their careers – and not just in terms of football.
+A good number of current professionals, including Freiburg alumni Matthias Ginter and Hoffenheim goalkeeper Oliver Baumann, will be glad he stayed to oversee the start of their careers – and not just in terms of football.
 Streich is an advocate for equality and social justice, often speaking out publicly on issues such as refugees and migration, while encouraging his players to vote in local and national elections.

-There are currently 12 academy graduates benefitting from his wisdom both on and off the field in Freiburg’s first-team pool, the most recent success story being Kevin Schade, the 20-year-old who hit the winner against Leverkusen on Matchday 17.
+There were countless academy graduates benefitting from his wisdom both on and off the field in Freiburg’s first-team pool, the most recent success story being Kevin Schade, who earned a move to Brentford in the English Premier League after emerging under Streich.

 Watch: Streich, the most emotional coach in the Bundesliga?